 Welcome to Milbank, one of the chief architects of MoneyLaw 2.0.
 Newly qualified London lawyers at this US-headquartered firm earn a staggering £132,000 ($190,000 calculated at a fixed exchange rate of $1.44 to £1).

 And the work on offer to trainees here — corporate law and finance buffs, eat your heart out — is top quality.
-“Thanks to the small pool of trainees and generally limited sizes of teams, trainees often necessarily have to get involved with higher level work, which serves as more realistic exposure to the kind of work you might do as a junior associate in a practice area,” a Legal Cheek mole explains.
+“Thanks to the small pool of trainees and generally limited sizes of teams, trainees often necessarily have to get involved with higher level work, which serves as more realistic exposure to the kind of work you might do as a junior associate in a practice area,” one Legal Cheek mole explains.

-Lower down the food chain, trainees have been able to take sporadic trips abroad in “Frankfurt, for a few days” and “New York for a week”.
-Newly qualified lawyers are expected to pack a suitcase at a moment’s notice.
-If you make it into the partnership ranks, the returns might just make up for all that travel: profit per equity partner is now sitting at just over £3 million a year.
+Lower down the food chain, and pre-corona, of course, trainees have been able to take sporadic trips abroad in “Frankfurt, for a few days” and “New York for a week”.
+Newly qualified lawyers get to go to the Big Apple for orientation and are expected to pack a suitcase at a moment’s notice.
+There’s a bi-annual firm retreat, too, and last year, lawyers went to Cannes.
+If you make it into the partnership ranks, the returns might just make up for all that travel: profit per equity partner is now sitting at $3.9 million (£3.03 million) a year.

 The tech offering is “very good”; and when the firm transitioned to remote-working in the wake of COVID-19, trainees say it was “seamless”.
 “The firm immediately bought and shipped equipment to us,” says one insider, adding that IT support is on-hand to offer help with any “tech meltdowns”.
 Milbank juniors stay connected with weekly Zoom catch-ups and bi-weekly socials such as online quizzes, we’re told, but the downside of ‘WFH’ is “not having access to the well-stocked biscuit jars”, one trainee laments.